 In 2011, the Government set a goal of reducing smoking and tobacco availability to minimal levels, essentially making New Zealand smoke free by 2025.
-In 2013, 15 percent of New Zealanders smoked tobacco every day.
-That rate was even higher among Māori (33 percent) and Pacific peoples (23 percent).
+In 2013, 15% of New Zealanders smoked tobacco every day.
+That rate was even higher among Māori (33%) and Pacific peoples (23%).

 The New Zealand Guidelines for Helping People to Stop Smoking (the Guidelines) provide health care workers with advice they can use when dealing with people who smoke.
 These Guidelines replace the 2007 New Zealand Smoking Cessation Guidelines and are based on a recent review of the effectiveness and affordability of stop-smoking interventions.